git-commit-id/git-commit-id-maven-plugin/README.md

 The best way to ask for features / improvements is [via the Issues section on github - it's better than email](https://github.com/ktoso/maven-git-commit-id-plugin/issues) because I won't loose when I have a "million emails inbox" day, and maybe someone else has some idea or would like to upvote your issue.

-In all other cases, feel free to contact me by sending an email to `konrad.malawski@java.pl`, I'll definitely write back. :-)